SimpleFunctions

 Who runs the fund loop

 Six recurring fund shapes.
-Same intent surface, same audit log, different cadence and risk envelope.
+Same intent surface, same portfolio ledger, different cadence and risk envelope.

 Macro hedge funds